 It is difficult to find a solution to this.
 One extreme solution is the #NoEstimates movement, who say that all estimation is a waste of time.
 I like some of their ideas but I think it is probably going a bit too far.
 Personally I think estimation is not very valuable, and we should put more emphasis on reducing the uncertainty around benefits rather than around costs.
 I encourage my team to do some high level estimation, and to spend a small amount of time on story point estimation, if they feel it is valuable.

 Lightweight estimation can be useful for release planning.
-But organisations need to accept, explicitly and up-front, that software delivery is notoriously difficult to predict and measure, and that’s fine, and we need to all get over it and get along with our jobs.
+But organisations need to accept explicitly that software delivery is notoriously difficult to predict and measure, and that’s fine, and we need to all get over it and get along with our jobs.
 The last thing we need is uncomfortable conversations that start “I thought you said this would only take one sprint?!”.

 But Scrum goes on and on and on about this stuff, which gives middle management the wrong idea and encourages them to use points and velocities as levers to manipulate teams.
 Which is not fun for anybody.

 Another of the problems with scrum is that it abstracts away the entire organisation outside the scrum team.
 It recognises only the product owner, scrum master, and a few “developers”.
 Nobody else exists according to Scrum.
 Of course, other people will exist in an organisation.
 Even a small startup will have a CEO, sales / marketing person, accountant, and so on.
 Larger organisations may have thousands of people not in a scrum.